 My work is deeply resourced by my ancestors and guides and I work from a place of co-creation with them to develop coursework and to hold effective session space.
-My people are mostly from Ireland, Italy, Germany, Bulgaria, Latvia and include displaced Jewish lineages.
+My people are mostly from Ireland, Italy, Germany, Bulgaria, Latvia and include displaced Jewish lineages most recently from Berlin.

-I identify as a queer, bi, white woman, and I use she/her and they/them pronouns.
-I live on the traditional lands of the Wabanaki people in what is currently known as Maine.
+I identify as queer and use she/her and they/them pronouns interchangeably.
+I live on the traditional lands of the Wabanaki people in what is colonially known as Maine.

 My work, beliefs and values